-Cooley and WMU currently have three formal academic programs (shared J.D.-M.B.A., J.D.-M.P.A., and J.D.-M.S.W. degree programs) and have been informal partners for fifteen years.
-The two institutions share a deep commitment to access, practical education, and community service.
+WMU-Cooley and WMU have for years shared three formal academic programs (shared J.D.-M.B.A., J.D.-M.P.A., and J.D.-M.S.W. degree programs) and were informal partners for fifteen years.
+The two institutions also share a deep commitment to access, practical education, and community service.
 Through this affiliation, they intend to develop the nation's most comprehensive integration of law and other disciplines, as well as to integrate many current programs, projects, and services currently operated separately by each school.

-ABA Standard 209 encourages independent law schools like Cooley to provide the benefits of being part of a university by developing working relationships with other educational institutions.
-The affiliation serves this purpose well while enhancing Cooley's reputation as the nation's leading practice-oriented law school.
+ABA Standard 209 encourages independent law schools like WMU-Cooley to provide the benefits of being part of a university by developing working relationships with other educational institutions.
+The affiliation serves this purpose well while enhancing WMU-Cooley's reputation as the nation's leading practice-oriented law school.

 The affiliation likewise expands opportunities for WMU students and enhances WMU's status as a nationally-ranked, comprehensive, research university.
-Already a top-100 public university, WMU will become one of less than 90 public universities in the nation affiliated with both a medical school and a law school.
+Already a top-100 public university, WMU has now become one of less than 90 public universities in the nation affiliated with both a medical school and a law school.

-Formal ties between Cooley and WMU have been strong for more than a decade.
+Formal ties between the Law School and WMU have been strong for more than a decade.
 The following is a list of some of the highlights.

 The affiliation enhances the breadth of academic life at both institutions, providing great benefit to the students and faculties of each school.
 The schools envision:

-WMU is now affiliated with one of only 202 degree-conferring, ABA-accredited law schools.
+WMU is now affiliated with one of only 206 J.D. degree-conferring, ABA-accredited law schools.
 Of the 181 university-related accredited law schools, 82 are part of public universities.
-Affiliating with America's largest law school further elevates the status of WMU among the nation's leading universities.
+Affiliating with one of America's largest law schools further elevates the status of WMU among the nation's leading universities.

-Cooley, currently one of 21 independent, ABA-accredited law schools, is now affiliated with one of a select group of 147 public universities in the nation that are identified by the Carnegie Foundation for the Advancement of Teaching as research universities, 73 of which are rated as high research, including WMU.
+WMU-Cooley, currently one of 21 independent, ABA-accredited law schools, is now affiliated with one of a select group of public universities in the nation that are identified by the Carnegie Foundation for the Advancement of Teaching as “Doctoral Universities: Higher Research Activity."

-The schools will coordinate WMU's Center for the Study of Ethics in Society with Cooley's award-winning Professionalism Program and that program's concepts, including programs on principled administration for university leadership.
+The schools will coordinate WMU's Center for the Study of Ethics in Society with the Law School’s award-winning Professionalism Program and that program's concepts, including programs on principled administration for university leadership.

-The students will benefit from access to a widely dispersed and highly successful alumni body of more than 250,000 WMU graduates and 18,000 Cooley graduates located in every state of the nation and in many foreign countries.
+The students will benefit from access to a widely dispersed and highly successful alumni body of more than 250,000 WMU graduates and nearly 20,000 Law School graduates located in every state of the nation and in many foreign countries.

 The schools share overlapping missions and goals, including graduating students who possess requisite knowledge, master appropriate practical skills, and understand and embrace professionalism and ethics.

-Cooley presently has shared degree programs and other institutional relationships with Oakland University, Olivet College, Davenport University, and Eastern Michigan University.
-Cooley is free to continue and expand those relationships, through which it looks forward to expanding the range of educational opportunities for students.
+WMU-Cooley presently has shared degree programs and other institutional relationships with Olivet College, Davenport University, and Eastern Michigan University.
+It remains free to continue and expand those relationships, through which it looks forward to expanding the range of educational opportunities for students.

-Cooley students will attend class and graduate from what will be known as Western Michigan University Thomas M. Cooley Law School.
-The schools will maintain separate educational programs.
-Except for students admitted to the shared-degree programs, Cooley students will not be admitted separately to WMU.
+Law School students will attend class and graduate from Western Michigan University Thomas M. Cooley Law School.
+The schools maintain separate educational programs.
+Except for students admitted to the shared-degree programs, Law School students are not admitted separately to WMU.

-Employees of each institution will continue in their respective employ, although Cooley employees will work for what will be known as Western Michigan University Thomas M. Cooley Law School.
+Employees of each institution continue in their respective employ, although WMU-Cooley employees work for what is now known as Western Michigan University Thomas M. Cooley Law School.

-Alumni of the School may now, if they wish, refer to Cooley as Western Michigan University Thomas M. Cooley Law School.
+Alumni may now, if they wish, refer to the Law School as Western Michigan University Thomas M. Cooley Law School.
 Sometimes context will warrant using one name over the other.
-We are currently using WMU-Cooley Law School or WMU-Cooley Law as a shorthand version of our name.
+We are currently using WMU-Cooley Law School or WMU-Cooley as a shorthand version of our name.